rizzhubsane/Skill-Swap/README.md

 - **SQLite** for database (can be easily switched to PostgreSQL/MySQL)

 ## Getting Started

+### Profile Photo Feature

+The platform now supports profile photo uploads with the following features:
+- **Drag & Drop**: Easily upload photos by dragging and dropping files
+- **Image Preview**: See a preview before uploading
+- **File Validation**: Supports JPEG, PNG, and GIF files up to 5MB
+- **Base64 Storage**: Photos are stored as base64 strings in the database
+- **Responsive Design**: Works seamlessly on mobile and desktop

 ### Prerequisites
 - Node.js (v18 or higher)